What kind of candles are non toxic?

 * Quality candle wicks are made of all-cotton (like ours) or cotton-paper combinations.
 The remainder are primarily metal and paper-cored wicks.

-Lead wicks were banned from the U.S market in 2003 and for several years before that were found primarily in inexpensive foreign candle imports
+Lead wicks were banned from the U.S market in 2003 and for several years before that were found primarily in inexpensive candle imports

 * It is important to be aware that the metal-core wicks sometimes found in candles, are typically zinc or tin-core wicks and are most often used in container candles or votives to keep the wick upright when the surrounding wax liquefies.
 Scientific studies have repeatedly shown both zinc and tin-core wicks to be safe